V1TO-C/IB_MCP/README.md

 - [fastapi-codegen](https://github.com/koxudaxi/fastapi-code-generator)
 - [openapi spec validator repo](https://github.com/python-openapi/openapi-spec-validator)
 - [openapi spec validator docs](https://openapi-spec-validator.readthedocs.io/en/latest/python.html)

+## Contributing
+We welcome contributions to this project!
+If you'd like to contribute, please follow these guidelines:

+1.  **Fork the repository** and create your branch from `main`.
+2.  **Report bugs** by opening an issue with a clear description and steps to reproduce.
+3.  **Suggest features** by opening an issue to discuss your ideas.
+4.  **Submit pull requests** for bug fixes, new features, or improvements.
+Please ensure your code adheres to the existing style, includes relevant tests, and has clear commit messages.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.